 CPS charter schools are exempt from local school board policies under Illinois law (105 ILCS 5/27A).
 Charter schools may choose to adopt the SCC or establish their own discipline policies.
 Charter schools are not exempt from federal and most state laws, the Individuals with Disabilities Education Act (IDEA) or from federal and state regulations as they pertain to discipline of students with disabilities/impairments.
-If a charter school establishes its own discipline policy, it must incorporate language from and comply with the guidelines for suspension and expulsion of students with disabilities/ impairments outlined in this policy.
-Charter schools must also comply with policies and procedures established by the Office for Students with Disabilities for the discipline of students with disabilities.
-Students expelled from charter schools should contact the Department of Student Adjudication at (773) 553-2249 for assistance in enrollment into a school post-charter expulsion.
+If a charter school establishes its own discipline policy, it must incorporate language from and comply with the guidelines for suspension and expulsion of students with disabilities/impairments outlined in this policy.
+Charter schools must also comply with policies and procedures established by the Office of Diverse Learner Supports and Services for the discipline of students with disabilities.
+Students expelled from charter schools should contact the Department of Student Adjudication at (773) 553-2249 for assistance.